iamchriskelley/AWQUA-breakout-boards/Sensors/README.md

 ###TSL230RD
 TSL230RD is a high-sensitivity light-to-frequency converter.
 It is available at [Mouser](http://www.mouser.com/ProductDetail/ams/TSL230RD/?qs=Mty3Fo4ApVjWJHVPSIbomg%3D%3D) and as of this writing costs $3.46/ea (Q10).

+###TSL245
+TSL245 is a infrared light-to-frequency converter.
+It is not stocked at [Mouser](http://www.mouser.com/ProductDetail/Texas-Instruments/TSL245/?qs=sGAEpiMZZMvxO7XFMojgsBU15QTW6Nbx).
+Should call for quote.